OscarSavolainenDR/AutomatedFilesBackup/README.md

 ## Important Notice:
 **MAKE SURE TO SET YOUR GITHUB REPOSITORY THAT YOU WILL PUSH TO TO PRIVATE.** Otherwise you will push all of your symlinked files to a public repo.
-I would advice against working in this repository directly, and instead to copy over the BASH files and to your own local repo, keeping the `symlinks` folder structure.
+I would advice against working in this repository directly, and instead to copy over the BASH files and to your own local repo, with whatever `symlinks` folder structure you want.
 Alternatively, you can fork/clone this repo, and set your origin to your own private repo, e.g.
 ```
 git remote add origin ssh-to-your-private-repo